saylesss88/nix-book/src/nix/hardening_NixOS.md

 to use a hardened kernel, you must specify a versioned package that is currently supported.

-You can find the available hardened kernel packages by searching [pkgs/top-level/linux-kernels.nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/top-level/linux-kernels.nix)
+You can find the latest available hardened kernel packages by searching [pkgs/top-level/linux-kernels.nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/top-level/linux-kernels.nix)

-For example, to use a specific version, you would configure it like this:
+For example, to use the latest available `6.6`, you would configure it like
+this:

 ```nix
 boot.kernelPackages = pkgs.linux_6_6_hardened;